HAVE YOU EVER DREAMED YOU COULD CHANGE AMERICA?

 Thank you for being part of our community of people, who wants to have a conversation about America.

 About our initiative

 Linley has taken the concept of crowdsourcing citizens for input on their country to another level.
-Our goal is to create a national dialogue, and then take the most important topics and begin a discussion on how to reimagine an America that could work for everybody.
+Our goal is to create a national dialogue so that we can, together, reimagine an America that works for everybody.